 - Research assistantships from faculty research grants

-Admitted EHS students are automatically considered for SPH Scholarships and support from the NIOSH ERC (U.S. citizens and Permanent Residents only).
+Admitted Environmental Health Sciences students are automatically considered for School of Public Health scholarships and support from the NIOSH ERC (U.S. citizens and Permanent Residents only).
 Teaching and research assistantships are determined by arrangement with faculty and/or department.
 Applications for the smaller scholarships depend on the sources.

+Prospective students with undergraduate degrees in any field are welcome to apply.
 Typical undergraduate majors among applicants admitted to the MPH in recent years include environmental sciences/studies, public health, industrial hygiene, biology, chemistry, biochemistry and engineering.
-However, prospective students with other undergraduate majors are welcome to apply.
 Undergraduate courses in organic chemistry, calculus and physics are recommended.

-- Applicants to the EHPP MPH must have a minimum of one undergraduate course in biology.
+- Applicants to the Environmental Health Promotion and Policy MPH must have a minimum of one undergraduate course in biology.

-- Applicants to the EHS MPH must have a minimum of one undergraduate course in biology and one in chemistry.
+- Applicants to the Environmental Health Sciences MPH must have a minimum of one undergraduate course in biology and one in chemistry.

-- Applicants to the EHS MPH Industrial Hygiene Concentration must have a minimum of oneundergraduate course in each of the following: (1) general biolology, (2) general chemistry, (3) organic chemistry, (4) general physics and (5) calculus)
+- Applicants to the Environmental Health Sciences MPH Industrial Hygiene Concentration must have a minimum of one undergraduate course in each of the following: (1) general biology, (2) general chemistry, (3) organic chemistry, (4) general physics and (5) calculus

-Application instructions and deadlines for all U-M SPH Programs can be found on the SPH Admissions & Aid webpage.
+Application instructions and deadlines for all University of Michigan School of Public Health programs can be found on the Admissions & Aid webpage.